helidon-io/helidon/messaging/README.md

 publish a value, the application must explicitly redact and bound it and then add it as a portable header or payload field.

+`MessageHeaders` and `MessageMetadata` are sealed read-only interfaces.
+Sealing prevents lambda implementations, which cannot provide the required value equality, and keeps immutable snapshots and metadata-safe `toString()` behavior under Helidon control.
+Their factories and builders are the only construction path.

 Every delivery is a non-empty, ordered `MessageBatch<T>`.
 Payload and message receivers are called once per item, while a batch receiver is called once for the whole delivery: